atlassian/react-beautiful-dnd/README.md

 We try very hard to ensure that each `onDragStart` event is paired with a single `onDragEnd` event.
 However, there maybe a rogue situation where this is not the case.
 If that occurs - it is a bug.
 Currently there is no mechanism to tell the library to cancel a current drag externally.

-**Dynamic hooks**

-Your *hook* functions will only be captured *once at start up*.
-Please do not change the function after that.
-This behaviour will be changed soon to allow dynamic hooks.

 ## `Droppable`

 `Droppable` components can be **dropped on by a `Draggable`**.
 They also **contain** `Draggable`s.
 A `Draggable` must be contained within a `Droppable`.